Comment on page

 The Internet Mail Collector for HCL Domino

-Squirrel for HCL Domino is fully compatible with Domino 14 (Beta version EAP1 and EAP2).
+Squirrel is fully compatible with HCL Domino 14

 Similar to squirrels gathering food like nuts, seeds, acorns and berries, this server program collects email messages from Internet mail servers and forwards them to the HCL Domino server.